 CPSH has asked the Dallas Housing Authority to review this information and determine whether they are interested in issuing REQUESTS FOR PROPOSAL (RFP) FOR PROJECT-BASED VOUCHER (PBV) ASSISTANCE for Neighborhood Homes and Apartments.

-CPSH will keep the community up to date on the status of this request.
+CPSH will keep the community updated on the status of this request.

-Please be thinking about your interest in these effort.
+Please be thinking about your interest in this effort.